-aThe grade of aggregate will be specified in the contract

 409.2.1 All limestone and dolomite shall be either pre-coated as specified herein or fog sealed in accordance with Sec 413.
+Pre-coating binder shall be in accordance with Sec 1015 for PG binder or emulsions.

 409.2.2 Emulsified asphalt or polymer modified emulsions shall be in accordance with Sec 1015, with the following exceptions: